lordlughas/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task10: print the displays of the a result
 Task11: script that converts numbers from base 2 to base 10
 Task12: prints all possible combination of two letters
+Task13: prints a number with two decimal place